blay/blay.se/edgeryders.markdown

-Edgeryders engage with others in political participation not primarily as that of citizens of a state or members of an institutional body, but as what Isabelle Stengers calls ’’user movements’’ [@Pignarre:CapitalistSorceryBreakingTheSpell:2011].
-By users she refers to individuals who are connected to each other by means of common concern, linked because some *thing* concerns them collectively.
+Edgeryders engage with others in political participation not primarily as that of citizens of a state or members of an institutional body, but as what Isabelle Stengers calls ”user movements”.[^79] By users she refers to individuals who are connected to each other by means of common concern, linked because some *thing* concerns them collectively.
 User communities are linked together due to material exchanges, such as physical proximity of neighbours, or common dependencies on a set of